5 Surprising Things You Didn't Know About Mattresses-in-a-box

 A mattress-in-a-box (or bed-in-a-box) is a mattress that has been vacuum compressed, rolled up and then packaged in a box — ready to be shipped directly to your door.
 As mattress-in-a-box companies are often online-only, there are usually no expensive overheads or middleman costs reflected in the final price.

-However, despite their rise to popularity, affordable price and glowing reviews, traditional mattress brands say that a mattress-in-a-box can't compete with them.
+However, despite their rise to popularity, affordable price and 5-star reviews, traditional mattress brands say that a mattress-in-a-box can't compete with them.